Start Your Home Loan File Now

 Ready?
 Let’s get started.

-Your loan file should include:
+Your loan file could include:

 • checking/savings statements (update monthly, quarterly, or annually)